dlareau/puzzlehunt_server/docs/hunt_creation.rst

   {% endblock content %}

-Template wrap up
+Template Wrap Up
 ^^^^^^^^^^^^^^^^

 That should be enough to get you started with template writing.
-Don't forget to download resources each time you update them and save often when editing the template as it won't save when if you close or leave the page for any reason.
+Don't forget to download resources each time you update them and save often when editing the template as it won't save if you close or leave the page for any reason.

 ..
 Tip:: You can use ctrl-s/cmd-s to save the page and continue working